jspsych/experiment-demos/TrailMaking/README.md

 - pen_width (2) (width of the pen)
 - HeightAdj (160) (Adjustment of the height allwoing room for the finished button and the timer)

+# Saved data
+The drawing for each task is automatically saved as a PNG file with the name TrialA.png or TrialB.png.
+The overall error count and total duration are saved.
+The elapsed time is recorded as well as the time when someone entered a circle and when they left a circle.
+This can be used to calculate thinking time and travel time.

+# Special functions
+- The plugin-sketchpad has been modified for this task and is called *plugin-sketchpad-trailmaking.js*- FindCanvasSize.js which uses a sugested height/width and finds a possible size basedon the screen and orientation.